 The University of Copenhagen Housing Foundation (UCPH Housing Foundation) is an independent foundation which assists international students and researchers coming to University of Copenhagen in finding accommodation while in Copenhagen.

-Cost of living varies depending on personal needs, the estimated cost of living for one semester including accommodation, food, health insurance, transport, textbooks and supplies and spending is estimated at DKK 14,000-19,000.
+Cost of living varies depending on personal needs, the estimated cost of living for one month including accommodation, food, health insurance, transport, textbooks and supplies and spending is estimated at DKK 14,000-19,000.